Easy Pear Jam

 Two jars of pear jam and a spoonful of jam are placed on a tablecloth.
 Three fresh pears are in the background.

-1. Mix the chopped pears, sugar, lemon juice, vanilla, cinnamon, cardamom, nutmeg, and salt in a large pot.
-Let sit for 15 minutes to release the pears’ natural juices.
+1. Combine the chopped pears, sugar, lemon juice, vanilla, cinnamon, cardamom, nutmeg, and salt in a large pot.
+Let the mixture rest for 15 minutes to allow the pears to release their natural juices.

-3. Mash the softened pears with a potato masher or spoon to your desired texture.
+3. As the pears soften, mash them with a potato masher or the back of a spoon until the jam reaches your desired texture.

-6. While hot, transfer to sterilized jars, leaving ¼ inch of headspace.
-Seal and process in a boiling water bath for 10 minutes, or cool and store in the fridge for up to 3 weeks.
+6. While the jam is still hot, ladle it into sterilized jars, leaving ¼ inch of headspace.
+Seal the jars and process them in a boiling water bath for 10 minutes, or let the jam cool completely and refrigerate for up to 3 weeks.

 Jars of pear jam with a spoon, and whole pears in the background.